binwiederhier/ntfy/docs/examples.md

     [create a pull request](https://github.com/binwiederhier/ntfy/pulls), and I'll happily include it.
 Also note, that I cannot guarantee that all of these examples are functional.
 Many of them I have not tried myself.

-## A long process is done: backups, copying data, pipelines, ...
+## Cronjobs
+ntfy is perfect for any kind of cronjobs or just when long processes are done (backups, pipelines, rsync copy commands, ...).

 I started adding notifications pretty much all of my scripts.
 Typically, I just chain the <tt>curl</tt> call directly to the command I'm running.
 The following example will either send <i>Laptop backup succeeded</i>
 or ⚠️ <i>Laptop backup failed</i> directly to my phone: